-As part of the continuing drive to provide safe, accessible and high-quality care for patients, the NHS has seen the emergence of new medical associate professions (MAPs) working across multi-professional teams.
+First introduced in 2015 as part of the continuing drive to provide safe, accessible and high-quality care for patients, the NHS has seen the expansion of medical associate professions (MAPs) working across multi-professional teams.

 This article explains what these job roles are about, what that means for employers and resources to support their implementation.

 Three roles have become increasingly important across both hospital and community services.
 These are collectively known as medical associate professions (MAPs) and they include: